wasswashafik/Plant-Disease-Detection/README.md

 # Prerequisites
 matlab R2018a

 # Contact
 If you have any other questions, you can send it to my email (wasswashafik@gmail.com).
-We will get back to you as soon as possible!